RyeGeorge/CS203-Investigative-Studio-1/README.md

 # CS203-Investigative-Studio-1
 Repo for the CS203 Investigative Studio 1 class at Yoobee

+To begin you will need to make a copy of this repo on your local computer.
+Once the copy has been made, run the 'main.py' file and open the port number: 127.0.0.1:5000 in your browser.

 # Application Summary
 This web application is the community hub for the Blast and Dash platformer game.